Shedless Dogs For People With Canine Allergies

 Here’s The problem: Allergies.
 When we think of allergies we tend to think first about dog hair, but that’s not the real culprit; dander is.
 Dander is dead skin that flakes off.
 If a dog sheds a lot, its hair can spread dander all over the place.
 Floating hairs or un-brushed animals will add a lot to the dander problem.
-Dander can cause asthma attacks, allergic reactions, nasal infections and lots of general discomfort.
+Dander can cause asthma attacks, allergic reactions, nasal infections and lots of general discomforts.

 What is the solution?
 Hypoallergenic dogs.
-While this isn’t actually a reality, there are breeds of dogs that have little to no dander.
+While this isn’t a reality, there are breeds of dogs that have little to no dander.
 Those that are particularly sensitive might still be allergic to the breeds that we’ve chosen, but the good news is that they’ll alleviate all but the worst allergies.
 After we talk about breeds, we’ll also discuss best practices HERE that will help you limit and contain allergens.

 What We Considered In Creating This List: